 One of the best ways to get lean is through starting a ketogenic plan for weight loss.

-Its goal is to improve the wellbeing of a person by changing one’s metabolic rate.
+Its goal is to improve the well-being of a person by changing one’s metabolic rate.
 Ketones are the fat metabolism products when the cellular fuel source shifts from glucose to fat fuels through the process known as ketogenesis.

 When an individual improves the rate of ketogenesis, when there are ketone bodies in the blood, a person’s health improves at the cellular level.

 Starting a Ketogenic Plan for Losing Weight

 But the most common one involves having moderate protein, higher fat, and low carbohydrates.

 A lot of people have the misconception that a ketogenic diet must have high protein content.
 But this is not always the case.

 For some individuals, if you participate in high-intensity exercise then less than a hundred grams each day may work as you could then follow a targeted ketogenic diet.

 While you don’t need to count calories while on a ketogenic diet, it is vital to understand how the nutrient percentages can affect your calorie consumption.

 The key to having a successful ketogenic diet plan is to switch foods with high carbohydrate contents with those with higher fat content.

 Insulin and Sugar Levels

-If a person consumes too much protein than what was recommended, it can increase blood sugar levels that can disrupt the production of ketone bodies and take you out of the state of ketosis.
+If a person consumes too much protein than what was recommended, it can increase blood sugar levels.
+Protein disrupts the production of ketone bodies and takes you out of the state of ketosis.

 It is important to know the basics of the low carb diet first in order to reach your body weight or lean muscle mass goals in an efficient manner.

-Join our mailing list and get free access to the latest news and updates from our team
+Sign up to our mailing list today and get free access to a Ketogenic Diet Meal Plan plus the latest news and updates from our team

-Straight to your inbox
+Straight to your inbox!